 All Indian Bar Exam III

-The sixth All India Bar Examination’s [AIBE VI] has been rescheduled to January 19, 2014 and the registration deadline for the same has been postponed to December 08, 2013.
+The seventh All India Bar Examination’s [AIBE VII] has been rescheduled to be held on July 27, 2014 and the registration deadline for the same is June 25, 2014.

 Sample Paper and Material [Provided to Advocates appearing in the First All India Bar Examination]